mgietzmann/global_renosterveld_watch/README.md

 ## Using This Repo
 Each of the five stages of the pipeline described above has a corresponding folder in this repository.
 Within each folder will be instructions on how to setup the stage as well as the code that drives each stage.

+## Advantages of this Pipeline
+1. *On Demand Compute* By using cloud functions and pub sub topics to handle orchestration, we only use compute when we need it.
+2. *Incredible Scalability* Thanks to the parallelization built into apache beam and Dataflow we can scale out to any size layers we want.
+3. *Easy Testing* Each portion of the pipeline can be tested locally as well as in the cloud.
+4. *Price Configurability* By splitting our pipeline into modules, each section can take advantage of different types of compute.
+Further we can exactly specify how much and what kind of compute we want to use.
+5. *Future Proof* By using standard GCP services and building our predict stage to mimic GCP's machine learning platform, this pipeline should stay state of the art for years to come.
+6. *Totally Automatic* New layers will be created on a regular time interval without the need for any intervention.
+7. *Full Logging* By using standard GCP services we get all of their logging and auditing functionality as well!